bcgov/platform-services-registry/temp_flyway_migration/README.md

 4. test from postman / curl on the ministry list on fetching the list of ministries to make sure new api route is working fine - avoid testing other api endpoints that require user authentication, as it will create user records upon successful requests

-5. port forward to the existing db
+5. port forward to the EXISTING db and use a middle container to export seeds to file

 ```console
 oc port-forward $(oc get pods -l 'app in (platsrv-registry), role in (master), statefulset in (registry-patroni)' | awk 'NR==2{print $1}') 5432:5432
 ```

-6. use a middle container to export seeds to file

 ```console
 docker run -it --rm --name db_export_seeds -v $(pwd):/opt/src \